 We are working on a thorough walkability analysis of Downtown Madison.
 Survey respondents indicated “vibrant and walkable streets and sidewalks” as the number one visual indicator of a sustainable neighborhood, and our study of walk appeal in downtown revealed gaps in the walking environment that may hinder connectivity and act as barriers to more walkable streets.
 We have expanded our walk appeal analysis, including physical infrastructure, pedestrian traffic, crime, intersection density, and more.

 Matt Covert, the Green Downtown program manager, has been leading Walk Appeal tours in the Capital Square area.
 You can download his Walk Appeal Worksheet and take a self-guided tour.
+Learn more about Walk Appeal.

-Green Downtown highlights from the past year include:
+Green Downtown highlights from the past year:

 1. 1000 Friends of Wisconsin partnered with Sustain Dane to offer a workshop for downtown businesses entitled, “Mythbusting Sustainability on State Street.”
 This event, held at Madison’s beautiful new Central Library on February 25, drew a crowd of 20 businesspeople, community members, and sustainability experts to talk about pragmatic solutions to the unique sustainability issues facing businesses in a dense urban area.